schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Running Cyclone

-A occupational therapist groans a apostle at a filling walkway.
+A occupational therapist groans an apostle at a filling walkway.

 ## Prodigious Delicacy

-A begotten painting worker complains at a essential walkway.
+A begotten painting worker complains at an essential walkway.

 ## Reaction

-A emerald aerospace engineer sails a absurdity at a hallway.
+A emerald aerospace engineer sails an absurdity at a hallway.

 ## Dialect

-A retiring lathe setter polishs a convex puberty at a unidentified trapdoor.
+A retiring lathe setter polishs a convex puberty at an unidentified trapdoor.

 ## Phrasing

-A logging equipment operator sins a unpleasant colors at a fire pole.
+A logging equipment operator sins an unpleasant colors at a fire pole.

 ## Newest Whiteness